tody411/NPR-SFS/README.md

-NPR Shape-From-Shading techniques.
+NPR Shape-From-Shading (Python)
 ====

-Sample implementations of Shape-From-Shading techniques for NPR.
+Simple Python demos of existing Shape-From-Shading methods for NPR.

 * **Lumo: Illumination for Cel Animation** [Johnston et al. 2002]
     - Normal estimation from silhouettes.
 * **Image-Based Material Editing** [Kahn et al. 2006]
     - The original paper focuses on material editing.
+Lopez-Moreno et al. 2006 extends the basis idea for their NPR usage.
 In this program, shape recovery part is implemented.

 ## Result